Undergraduate Courses in Materials Science and Engineering

 Course Description: Fundamentals of diffusion, kinetics of reaction including nucleation, growth and phase transformations are discussed.
 Topics include diffusion in substitutional solid solutions, interstitial diffusion, nucleation and growth theories, solidification, diffusional transformations and growth of crystalline solids.
 Prerequisites: ENMA461

-ENMA 472: Technology and Design of Engineering Materials (3)
+ENMA 472: Additive Manufacturing of Materials (3)

 ENMA 475: Diffraction Techniques in Materials Science (3)